-- How much time off is required for the general performance of the public duties - Whether there would be potential benefits for the people of Huntingdonshire - Effect of the absence and the needs of the service - 11.3 Where an employee holds a public office or public position then they are entitled to reasonable unpaid time off during working hours up to a maximum of 16 days per year (pro rata for part time employees).
-Requests for time off should be made at least one week in advance and if safety or staffing levels are compromised by the leave, it may be necessary to reduce the agreed amount of time. - 11.4 In addition HDC recognises retained Fire Fighters operation duties as a public duty.
-When work is commenced with a Fire Authority, the working hours should be agreed outside of HDC working time, wherever possible.
-In exceptional circumstances where unpaid time off is needed this is to be agree with your manager in advance.
-Every effort should be made to plan the hours to allow enough time to finish the fire duties before starting work, with consideration to Working time Regulations and appropriate rest breaks.
+- How much time off is required for the general performance of the public duties - Whether there would be potential benefits for the people of Huntingdonshire - Effect of the absence and the needs of the service - 11.2 Where an employee holds a public office or public position then they are entitled to reasonable unpaid time off during working hours up to a maximum of 16 days per year (pro rata for part time employees).
+Requests for time off should be made at least one week in advance and if safety or staffing levels are compromised by the leave, it may be necessary to reduce the agreed amount of time. - 11.3 In addition, HDC recognises On-Call Firefighters operational duties as a public duty.
+When work is commenced with a Fire Service, the working hours should be agreed outside of HDC working time, wherever possible.
+In exceptional circumstances where unpaid time off is needed this is to be agree with the line manager in advance.
+Every effort should be made to plan the hours to allow enough time to finish the fire duties before starting work, with consideration to Working Time Regulations and appropriate rest breaks.

-12.0 Reservists
+13.0 Reservists

 - 12.1 Reservists are individuals who volunteer their services, in their spare time, to train to serve alongside the regular armed forces (the Territorial Army is now known as the Army reserve).
-A reservist is expected to meet minimum training requirements as follows: - Weekly training (21/2 hours each week during the evening) - Occasional training days (weekends spread through the year) - Continuous training period (undertaken on an annual basis over a continuous period of 15 days)

-HDC provides reservists with additional unpaid time off to undertake these training commitments up to a maximum of 16 days per leave year.
+A reservist is expected to meet minimum training requirements as follows: - Weekly training (2/2 hours each week during the evening) - Occasional training days (weekends spread through the year) - Continuous training period (undertaken on an annual basis over a continuous period of 15 days) HDC provides reservists with additional unpaid time off to undertake these training commitments up to a maximum of 16 days per leave year.